Seared Sockeye Salmon with Green Chile Adobo Sauce and Frisée Salad

 - Just before serving, drizzle the salad with extra virgin olive oil, freshly squeezed lime juice, and toss gently until lightly dressed.
 Season to taste with kosher salt and pepper, and toss again.

 - For the Salmon and Assembly: Pat the salmon fillets dry (on both sides) with paper towels, and season with kosher salt.
-Preheat a large stainless steel skillet set over medium-high heat, and add 1-2 tablespoons of avocado oil (or another high smoke-point cooking oil).
+Preheat a large stainless steel skillet set over medium-high heat, and add 1 to 2 tablespoons of avocado oil (or another high smoke-point cooking oil).
 Once the oil is shimmering, gently place the salmon fillets, skin-side down, in the skillet away from you and cook until the skin has rendered and is crispy, about 5 to 6 minutes (time will vary depending on the thickness of your salmon fillets).
 In the first few minutes of cooking, press the fillets down in the pan with a heatproof spatula – this will prevent the salmon skin from curling as it cooks.

 - Place a large spoonful of green chile adobo sauce onto the edge of each plate.
 Using the tip of the back of a spoon, press into the middle of the sauce and drag the spoon out in an arc to create a ‘swoosh’ pattern.
 Distribute the salad onto the plates and top with a salmon fillet, placing crispy skin side up.
 Garnish with micro greens (optional) and serve with lime wedges for squeezing.